deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 ### LDAP

-The example shows the provider's settings for integration with Active-directory.
+The example shows the provider's settings for integration with Active Directory.

 ```yaml
 apiVersion: deckhouse.io/v1